 Receptive Tasks – this skill refers to following instructions to perform a task

-Targeted skills are taught during discrete trial training (DTT) at the work table and in the playroom during natural environment teaching (NET) and manding (requesting) sessions.
+Targeted skills are taught during discrete trial training (DTT) at the table and in the playroom during natural environment teaching (NET) and manding (requesting) sessions.
 During DTT, the therapist and child work on targeted skills at the table.
 The length of time spent at the table depends on the learner, but usually ranges from 10-45 minutes during each hour.
 Throughout this time, the therapist is using positive reinforcement, prompting, and correction procedure to maximize your child’s rate of progress.
 NET and manding sessions are conducted while your child is in our playroom.
-During NET, we collect data for all teaching trials which occur in a 10 minute sample, but teaching is ongoing throughout the session.
+During NET, we are continually working on your child’s skills by making learning creative and engaging.
 All verbal operants are covered by placing demands related to the activity.
 For example, when playing with a kitchen set, the learner may be asked to tact (label) different foods, imitate stirring a pot, find the 2 button on the microwave, and answer questions such as “What do you do with a fork?”

-We collect data on all teaching trials in a 10 minute sample during manding sessions as well.
+For many children, the focus of their programming is improving functional communication, specifically requesting skills.
+This is done throughout the session, but especially during NET.
 The therapist engages your child in an activity, creating opportunities to teach mands (requests for items/actions).
-For example, if playing with trains, the therapist can teach the learner to request items such as trains, tracks, a bridge, and a tunnel, as well as actions such as pushing a train down the track, letting go of an item, and placing the track on the table.
-We use manding sessions to teach and help children generalize requests to other settings, as well as promoting eye contact while making requests.
+For example, if playing with trains, the therapist can teach your child to request items such as trains, tracks, a bridge, and a tunnel, as well as actions such as pushing a train down the track, letting go of an item, and placing the track on the table.
+We also teach children to generalize requests to other settings, as well as promoting eye contact while making requests.
 Because each child presents a unique skillset, programming will be individualized for each child’s needs.
-Data will be collected daily on each skill taught as well as the number of skills mastered each week.
-Mastered targets are reviewed regularly to ensure maintenance of the skills.
-Our programming is based off of the Verbal Behavior Milestones and Placement Program (VB-MAPP) developmental curriculum.
-If your child needs our assistance in areas that fall outside of this programming, our analysts can create an individualized program to suit their needs.
+Data collection methods are individualized to your child, but typically represent the percentage of requests that your child emitted independently.
+Our verbal behavior programming is based off of the PEAK curriculum (see our blog post for more information about why BCOTB uses PEAK over other curricula).
+If your child needs our assistance in areas that fall outside of this programming, our analysts can create individualized programs to suit their needs.

 BCOTB can help with challenging behaviors that your child may exhibit.
 As the problem behaviors are observed, data will be recorded on what occurred immediately before the behavior occurred and what occurred immediately afterwards.
 This process is done in order to better understand the reasons why your child may be engaging in these behaviors.
 We call this the function of the behavior.
 Once the function is determined, an intervention will be developed to reduce the problem behaviors and teach appropriate prosocial skills.
 For example, if a child whines in order to get a cookie or have access to the playroom, we may intervene by teaching him or her to request things appropriately.